App-vNext/Polly.Caching.MemoryCache/README.md

     }
 }

-// In a controller, inject the policyRegistry and retrieve the policy:
+// At the point of use, inject the policyRegistry and retrieve the policy:
-// (magic string "myCachePolicy" only hard-coded here to keep the example simple) public MyController(IPolicyRegistry<string> policyRegistry) {
+// (magic string "myCachePolicy" only hard-coded here to keep the example simple) public MyController(IReadOnlyPolicyRegistry<string> policyRegistry) {
     var _cachePolicy = policyRegistry.Get<IAsyncPolicy<HttpResponseMessage>>("myCachePolicy");
     // ...